 One exception to wrongful death settlements is if you receive money for punitive damages.
 The court may award you this settlement as a way to punish the offending party.
 Unfortunately, you will have to pay taxes on this award.

 Be aware of the wrongful death process and when you will and won’t have to claim settlement money on your taxes.
-Consult with a wrongful death lawyer, like a wrongful death lawyer in Phoenix, AZ, if you have questions or concerns.
+Consult with a wrongful death lawyer if you have questions or concerns.